TcMenu/IoAbstraction/README.md

 For more see https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/arduino-switches-handled-as-events/.

+First we must register the callback function that will be called when there's a change

 	void onEncoderChange(int newValue) {
 		// do something with new value..
 	}

+Then we must create an encoder using one of the three examples below

 	// Example 1, Real encoder, we need to set up the pins that the encoder uses and provide a callback setupRotaryEncoderWithInterrupt(encoderAPin, encoderBPin, onEncoderChange);